 Through these studies, we’ve met educators who are maximizing the power of ST Math by supporting students’ innate abilities to learn by doing through trial and error.

 We’ve learned how teachers across the country are bringing ST Math puzzles into their core curriculum to kick off new units or to approach a concept in another way.
-We’ve watched students learn from one another during Puzzle Talks and we’ve seen them articulate their thinking with ST Math Chats.
+We’ve watched students share strategies and learn from one another during Puzzle Talks.
 We’ve met “JiJi champions” and witnessed excitement for math and celebrations of JiJi joy.

 But we’ve also witnessed some struggles that are unproductive.
 We’ve seen good but misaligned intentions defeat the proven methodology and lessen the effectiveness of ST Math.